trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 {% endraw %}
 {% endhighlight %}

 Additionally, we want the title to change if any component state is not set to `operational`.
-To do this we loop over the each component again:
+To do this, we loop over the each component again:

 {% highlight html %}
 {% raw %}